BeyremKh/Droplasso-experiments/README.md

 # Notes

 - Some implementations depend on `parallel::mclapply` which may be inconvenient for MS Windows users.
 See [here](http://www.r-bloggers.com/implementing-mclapply-on-windows-a-primer-on-embarrassingly-parallel-computation-on-multicore-systems-with-r/) for an easy solution, or manually revert all `mclapply` to `lapply`.
+- For Jupyter Notebooks, we make use of an R native kernel.
+See [here](https://github.com/IRkernel/IRkernel) for an installation.
+Otherwise, R markdowns are also available.